“TeamViewer Trial Version Expired” on Windows 10/11 (Fix)

 Published by Nyau Wai Hoe - Updated on

-TeamViewer is a popular remote access and support software that allows users to connect to and control remote computers, servers, and mobile devices from anywhere in the world.
-The software has two versions: a free version for personal and non-commercial use, and a commercial version that requires a subscription.
+TeamViewer is a very popular remote access and support software that allows users to connect to and control computers, servers, and mobile devices remotely from anywhere in the world.
+This software has two versions: a free version for personal and non-commercial use, and a commercial version that requires a subscription.

-However, some users may face an issue where they receive a “TeamViewer your trial period has expired” error message, even though they have installed the free version of TeamViewer for personal use only.
-This error message can be frustrating and can prevent users from using TeamViewer until they purchase a license.
+However, some users might see the “TeamViewer your trial period has expired” error message, even though they have installed the free version of TeamViewer for personal use only.
+This will prevent you from continuing to use TeamViewer until you purchase a license.

 TeamViewer Trial Version Expired Windows 10/11

-In this article, we will explain why this error message appears and provide step-by-step instructions on how to reset or fix the TeamViewer trial version expired issue for personal use on Windows 11 or Windows 10.
+In this guide, we will explain why this error message appears and show you how to reset and fix the TeamViewer trial version expired issue for “personal use only” on Windows 11 or Windows 10.

 Why do I see TeamViewer trial version expired?

-The “TeamViewer trial version expired” message usually appears after a couple of days of using the software.
-This message indicates that the trial period of the commercial version of TeamViewer has expired, and the user needs to purchase a license to continue using the software.
+The “TeamViewer trial version expired” message usually pops up after a few days of use.
+It basically means that the trial period for the commercial version is over, and you need to buy a license to continue using it.

-The commercial version of TeamViewer offers advanced features and is designed for businesses and organizations that require remote access and support solutions.
-If you are using TeamViewer for personal use only, then you should choose the free version during installation to avoid the “TeamViewer trial version expired” error message.
+The commercial version has extra features meant for businesses and organizations that need remote access solutions.
+If you are using TeamViewer for personal use only, then you should choose the free version during installation to avoid the “TeamViewer trial version expired” error.

 How to fix TeamViewer trial version expired